Great to have you here as I, Rush Limboy, your host and guiding light.

 And this is Stephanopoulos talking about taking somebody or talking somebody out of making an allegation of infidelity against Clinton.

-I guarantee you that if you do this, you'll never work in democratic politics again.
+I guarantee you that if you do this, you'll never work in Democratic politics again.

 Nobody will believe you.

-And people will think you're scummy.
+And people will think you're scumming.

-The alternative is you don't do it.
+The alternative is, don't do it.

-It causes you some temporary pain with people who tomorrow aren't going to matter.
+Causes you some temporary pain with people who tomorrow aren't going to matter.

 You don't do it.